-Prior to any graded competency being done by the clinical education center or MU Clinical Instructor, a staff form, whether Pass or Fail, must be returned to the MU Clinical Instructor BY THE STUDENT for documentation.
-If an "F" is received, the MU Clinical Instructor will be notified by the technologist grading the competency.
-The student must attempt the SAME exam until a passing grade is achieved, however, all subsequent attempts must be with a Misericordia University Clinical Instructor.
+Competency completion is sequential in nature.
+Students must perform a staff competency first, followed by a graded and terminal competency.
+Staff competencies are completed on a pass/fail basis.
+Passing of the staff competency must be confirmed by the MU Clinical Preceptor.
+If a student fails a staff competency, the MU clinical preceptor will be notified by the technologist observing the competency.
+The student must attempt the SAME exam until a passing grade is achieved, however, all subsequent attempts must be with a MU clinical preceptor.
 Once this is accomplished, the student is ready to perform a graded competency for that particular examination.
 Of the total examinations requiring staff competencies, only 20 will actually be performed as graded competencies, and 13 will be performed as terminal competencies.

-A record of Clinical Progress/Competency Checklist ("wall chart") will be posted at each hospital clinical education center and maintained by MU Clinical Instructors.
-The clinical education center Clinical Instructors will therefore know which competencies the student has successfully completed.
+A record of clinical progress, referred to as a "wall chart" will be posted at each CEC and maintained by MU clinical preceptors.
+The CEC preceptors will therefore know which competencies the student has successfully completed.
 The student is also required to keep his/her own record of competencies completed using the Master Competency Categories list.